sayakpaul/dreambooth-keras/README.md

     As per [this resource](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth), 200 - 300 images generated using the class prompt work well for most cases.

     So, after you have decided `instance_prompt` and `class_prompt`, use [this Colab Notebook](https://colab.research.google.com/gist/sayakpaul/6b5de345d29cf5860f84b6d04d958692/generate_class_priors.ipynb) to generate some images that would be used for training with the prior-preservation loss.
+Then archive the generated images as a single archive and host it online such that it can be downloaded using using `tf.keras.utils.get_file()` function internally.
 In the codebase, we simply refer to these images as `class_images`.
-Then archive the generated images as a single archive and host it online such that it can be downloaded using the `requests` Python module.

 > For people to easily test this codebase, we hosted the instance and class images [here](https://huggingface.co/datasets/sayakpaul/sample-datasets/tree/main).